SharePoint/sp-dev-docs/docs/spfx/release-notes/sharepoint-framework-dev-preview-drop2.md

 * Add email property to SPUser.
 * Fixing debug locale in globalize compile task.
 * Added isRightToLeft Property to PageContext's CultureInfo class.
-* Updated generator to allow multiple instances of a webpart.
+* Updated generator to allow multiple instances of a web part.
 * Fixing minor bug in debug localization.
 * Downgrade tslint severity from a warning based on customer feedback.
 * Add Permissions to PageContext.